The Geography of Sri Lanka & the Maldives

 K2

 Sri Lanka features a tropical climate with distinct wet and dry seasons influenced by monsoons.
-The southwest monsoon, from May to September, brings heavy rainfall to the southwestern part of the island, while the northeast monsoon, from December to February, affects the northeast.
+The southwest monsoon, from May to September, brings heavy rains to the southwestern part of the island, while a December to February monsoon affects the northeast.
 Average temperatures range between 77°F to 86°F year-round in coastal regions but can drop in the central highlands.

-Colombo, the largest city, serves as the country’s commercial and industrial center.
-Colombo attracts both business and leisure travelers with its mix of skyscrapers, colonial buildings, and markets.
-Kandy, another key city, is renowned for its cultural heritage, particularly the Temple of the Tooth Relic, which is a pilgrimage site and tourist attraction.
+Colombo, the largest city, is the country’s commercial and industrial center.
+It attracts travelers with its mix of skyscrapers, colonial buildings, and markets.
+Kandy, another key city, is renowned for its culture, particularly the Temple of the Tooth Relic, a pilgrimage site and tourist attraction.
 The historic city of Galle, with its well-preserved Galle Fort, is an example of the country's colonial history.

 Colombo

-Sri Lanka’s economy is diverse, with key sectors including agriculture, manufacturing, and services.
-Tea, rubber, and coconut are major agricultural exports, while textiles and garments are significant contributors to the manufacturing sector.
-However, the economy faces challenges such as political instability, debt, and the need for post-war reconstruction and reconciliation.
+Sri Lanka’s economy is diverse, with agriculture, manufacturing, and services.
+Tea, rubber, and coconut are major agricultural exports, while manufacturing of textiles and garments provide employment.
+However, the economy faces challenges such as political instability and high debt.

 The Maldives

 The Maldives’ history has been influenced by South Indian, Sri Lankan, and Arab traders.
-Islam was introduced in 1153, shaping the Maldivian culture and society.
+Islam was introduced in 1153, shaping local culture.
 The Maldives were a British protectorate from 1887 until gaining full independence in 1965.
 Since then, the Maldives has developed rapidly, transforming from a predominantly fishing-based economy to a popular luxury tourism destination.

-The Maldives consists of 26 atolls, which are made up of over 1,000 coral islands spread across roughly 34,750 sq. miles.
+The Maldives consists of 26 atolls, which are made up of over 1,000 coral islands spread across 34,750 sq. miles.
 The islands are low-lying, with the highest natural point barely reaching 8 feet above sea level.
-This makes the Maldives particularly vulnerable to sea level rise.
-Coral reefs, lagoons, and white sand beaches define the Maldivian landscape, contributing to its reputation as a tropical paradise.
+This makes the Maldives particularly vulnerable to rising sea levels.
+Coral reefs, lagoons, and white sand beaches contribute to its reputation as a tropical paradise.

 The Maldives also experiences a tropical monsoon climate, with warm temperatures and high humidity.
 The country has a dry season from November to April and a wet season from May to October.
 Temperatures generally hover around 75°F to 88°F throughout the year, with high levels of humidity and occasional cyclones.